 Our volunteer staff is donating their time and talents to teach and guide during this wonderful clinic.

-please note this is limited to only 12 anglers and registration fills up fast.
-Stay tuned!
+please note our clinics are limited and registration fills up fast.